 Additionally, you can use dget (from the devscripts package) to download a .dsc file directly together with its accompanying files.
-For Kali-specific packages whose sources are hosted in a Git repository on gitlab.com/kalilinux, you can retrieve the sources with git clone https://gitlab.com/kalilinux/packages/source-package.git.
+For Kali-specific packages whose sources are hosted in a Git repository on gitlab.com/kalilinux/packages, you can retrieve the sources with git clone https://gitlab.com/kalilinux/packages/source-package.git.

 After downloading sources, install the packages listed in the source package's build dependencies with sudo apt build-dep ./.
 This command must be run from the package's source directory.

 Updates to a source package consist of a combination of some of the following steps:

 The required first step is changing the version number to distinguish your package from the original with dch --local version-identifier, or modify other package details with dch.

 Applying a patch with patch -p1 <patch-file or modifying quilt's patch series.

 Tweaking build options, usually found in the package's debian/rules file, or other files in the debian/ directory.

 After modifying a source package, you can build the binary package with dpkg-buildpackage -us -uc -b from the source directory, which will generate an unsigned binary package.
 The package can then be installed with dpkg -i package-name_version_arch.deb.

 As an advanced user, you may wish to recompile the Kali kernel.
 You may want to slim down the standard Kali kernel, which is loaded with many features and drivers, add non-standard drivers or features, or apply kernel patches.
 Beware though: a misconfigured kernel may destabilize your system and you must be prepared to accept that Kali cannot ensure security updates for your custom kernel.

 For most kernel modifications, you will need to install a few packages with apt install build-essential libncurses5-dev fakeroot.

 The command apt-cache search ^linux-source should list the latest kernel version packaged by Kali, and apt install linux-source-version-number installs a compressed archive of the kernel source into /usr/src.

 The source files should be extracted with tar -xaf into a directory other than /usr/src (such as ~/kernel).

 When the time comes to configure your kernel, keep these points in mind:

 Unless you are an advanced user, you should first populate a kernel configuration file.
 The preferred method is to borrow Kali's standard configuration by copying /boot/config-version-string to ~/kernel/linux-source-version-number/.config.
 Alternatively, you can use make architecture_defconfig to get a reasonable configuration for the given architecture.

-.configfile and present you all the configuration items in a huge menu that you can navigate.
+The text-based make menuconfig kernel configuration tool will read the .config file and present you all the configuration items in a huge menu that you can navigate.
 Selecting an item shows you its documentation, its possible values, and permits you to enter a new value.